michaelhaaf/2W6-W23/md/lectures/week5.md

 - What is the default layout behavior for block-level HTML elements?
 - How does the default block-level layout behavior change for elements with the `float` property set?
 - What are the two techniques we have for preventing float elements from overlapping?

-## Flexbox

-- What’s the difference between a flex container and a flex item?
-- How do you create a flex item?
-- More to come...

 # Exercises